Pensions and tax

 If you are self-employed

-Sign into ROS to complete a Form 11.
+Sign into ROS to claim tax relief.

 For more information on how you can claim tax relief in your Form 11, see help claiming a relief for pension contributions.